Art While You Wait

 Hospital emergency rooms can be a place where children experience anxiety and fear.
 A magical program is enchanting kids who visit the emergency department at Hasbro Children's Hospital.

 The program taps into the amazing creativity bubbling inside every child, as kids fashion rainsticks, memory boxes, collage, painting and more.
 For the youngest artists, parents are encouraged to help.
 Some parents enjoy crafting their own projects.

-"When children of any age enter a hospital, they become part of a group that is defined by illness, and yet when they enter a place in the hospital where art is created, they become part of a group that is defined only by imagination," says Knutson.
+"When children of any age enter a hospital, they become part of a group that is defined by illness, and yet when they enter a place in the hospital where art is created, they become part of a group that is defined only by imagination," says Anthony Knutson, founder of the Art for Life Foundation.
 "They become part of a nurturing environment where they can express themselves freely."